Is Komodo Island closed or remain open for tourists?

 Thankfully, the government has made a master plan to develop integrated tourism in Komodo National Park and Labuan Bajo, the checkpoint to access the national park.
 On his presidential visit to Labuan Bajo on 21-22 January 2020, President Joko Widodo came to see the progress and made a commitment to oversee the process.

 Future visitors can expect new facilities, better accommodations, and even improved attractions as many are currently under development.

 - Labuan Bajo Airport Expansion

-Those who have travelled to see Komodo dragons know that Komodo International Airport, despite the name, is not situated on Komodo island.
-The airport is located in Labuan Bajo, on the island of Flores, as a departure point for tours to the Komodo National Park.
+Those who have traveled to see Komodo dragons know that Komodo International Airport, despite its name, is not situated on Komodo island.
+The airport is located in Labuan Bajo City, on the island of Flores, as a departure point for tours to the Komodo National Park.

-As the government is setting priorities on the development of Komodo National Park, Komodo Airport will soon undergo an expansion project with an estimate investment value of Rp1.2 trillion (US$85.82 million).
+As the government is setting priorities for the development of Komodo National Park, Komodo Airport will soon undergo an expansion project with an estimated investment value of Rp1.2 trillion (US$85.82 million).

-The airport is expected to accommodate up to 4 million passengers per year, with 6,500 square meter domestic terminal and 5,538 square meter international terminal.
-The runway will be extended to 2,750 meters, which allow the airport to accommodate larger airplanes.
+The airport is expected to accommodate up to 4 million passengers per year, with a 6,500 square meters domestic terminal and 5,538 square meters international terminal.
+The runway will be extended to 2,750 meters, which allows the airport to accommodate larger airplanes.